 Under IFRS 2, "Share-Based Payments", the impact of market conditions, such as a target share price upon which vesting is conditioned, should be considered when estimating the fair value of the PSOs.
-A Monte Carlo simulation is used to simulate a range of possible future stock prices for the Company over the period from the grant date to the expiry date of the PSOs.
+To determine the fair value of PSOs as of the grant date, Monte Carlo simulations are used to simulate a range of possible future stock prices for the Company over the period from the grant date to the expiry date of the PSOs.
 The purpose of this modelling is to use a probabilistic approach for estimating the fair value of the PSOs under IFRS 2.
-The following assumptions were used in the Monte Carlo model for grants made in the year ended March 31, 2020:
+The following assumptions were used in the Monte Carlo model for grants made in the year ended March 31, 2021:

-2.16%
+Dividend yield 2.16%

-40.92%
+Expected volatility 40.92%

-2.24%
+Risk-free interest rate 2.24%

-4 years
+Expected life 4 years

 The weighted average fair value of the PSOs awarded is \$1.93 per option.
-Compensation expense of \$3.9 million was recognized for the year ended March 31, 2020.